To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 MY FAVORITE CITY IN THE WORLD!!

 But seriously- there is a reason why I listed Florence as the place you should stay the longest.
-4 nights in this incredible city isn’t even close enough to discover it all- but it’s a good start and a MUST in your Italian itinerary.
-Apart from the Day Trip to Siena & San Gimignano, I have listed below- there are lots of cute day trips from Florence that you can take- including Fiesole, Pisa (do this with something else, you will NOT want to spend a whole day in Pisa), Lucca, and several of the castles in the surrounding region (Castello de Trebbio is my personal fave).
+4 nights in this incredible city isn’t even close enough to discover it all, but it’s a good start and a MUST in your Italian itinerary.
+Apart from the Day Trip to Siena & San Gimignano, I have listed below- that there are lots of cute day trips from Florence that you can take- including Fiesole and Pisa (Do this with something else!
+You will NOT want to spend a whole day in Pisa), Lucca, and several of the castles in the surrounding region (Castello de Trebbio is my personal fave).

-Florence is the heart of the renaissance and hosts about 1/3 of the world’s art treasures.
-There are plentiful things to do while you are here so don’t miss out!
+Florence is the heart of the Renaissance and hosts about one-third of the world’s art treasures.
+There are plentiful things to do while you are here, so don’t miss out!

-I have spent a lot of time in Florence have linked some articles below to help you tackle this little town.
-Peruse them and figure out what interests you the most!
+I have spent a lot of time in Florence, so I have linked an article below to help you tackle this little town.

 Hotels: